![]() |

 Mellotrons used:

-1978's London Town has an updated sound compared to Macca's mid-'70s efforts, but thirty years later, just sounds tired and cynical.
-As usual, one cheeso hit (With A Little Luck), and an awful lot of filler, with the album clocking in at over fifty minutes.
-The only point at which they do anything even remotely innovative is on the album's best track, Morse Moose And The Grey Goose, where they stick a piano through a fuzzbox, alongside a clean one.
+1978's London Town has an updated sound compared to Macca's mid-'70s efforts, but, years later, just sounds tired and cynical.
+As usual, one cheeso hit (With A Little Luck) and an awful lot of filler, the album clocking in at over fifty minutes.
+The only point at which they do anything even remotely innovative is on its best track, Morse Moose And The Grey Goose, where they stick a piano through a fuzzbox, alongside a clean one.
 OK, different...
-Mellotron choirs on Famous Groupies, and while it's possible it's in the background on one or two other tracks, it's more likely to be one of those new-fangled polysynth things.
-Paul made one more album under the Wings banner, '79's Back to the Egg, but despite rumours, it appears to be 'Tron-free.
+Mellotron choirs on Famous Groupies and, while it's possible it's in the background on one or two other tracks, it's more likely to be one of those new-fangled polysynth things.
+Paul made one more album under the Wings banner, '79's Back to the Egg, but despite rumours, it appears to be Mellotron-free.
+Once again, I have the irrepressible Mark Medley to thank (?) for pointing me at something that makes me feel vaguely unclean.
+Macca's hideous 1979 festive hit, Wonderful Christmastime, 'features' a fourteen-second Mellotron sax solo around the 2.40 mark, for those of you sick enough to wish to investigate.
+Interestingly, upon actually listening to the song, as against hearing it in a pub in December, some of the synth arrangements are actually very nicely done - there's one short excerpt that you could play to most people without their being aware of its provenance.
+Still largely shite, though.

 There's Mellotron all over Paul's second solo album proper, McCartney II, from 1980.
-He plays every instrument on the album, meaning that quite a few things have to be keyboard approximations, and some of those, in those pre-sampler times, have to be 'Tron.
-I've read that this is a highly eccentric album, and after hearing Temporary Secretary, I don't feel inclined to argue.
+He plays every instrument on the record, meaning that quite a few things have to be keyboard approximations and some of those, in those pre-sampler times, have to be Mellotron.
+I've read that this is a highly eccentric album and, after hearing Temporary Secretary, I don't feel inclined to argue.
 What was he on?
 Well, after his '79 Tokyo weed bust, I hardly need to comment...
-The album has its highlights, even from my perspective; the quite beautiful Waterfalls is excellent, with Summer's Day Song having a similar vibe.
+The album has its highlights, even from my perspective; the quite beautiful Waterfalls is excellent, Summer's Day Song having a similar vibe.
 Thankfully, nothing else comes close to the infuriating tweeness of Coming Up.
-Anyway, on the (presumably) Mellotron front, the saxes on the irritating Coming Up have exactly the same 'weak notes' each time round the chorus, and I'm sure I can hear the odd key-click, while the instrumental Summer's Day Song is very clearly 'Tron flute, particularly in the chordal passages.
+Anyway, on the (presumably) Mellotron front, the saxes on the irritating Coming Up have exactly the same 'weak notes' each time round the chorus and I'm sure I can hear the odd key-click, while the instrumental Summer's Day Song is very clearly Mellotron flute, particularly in the chordal passages.
 Bogey Music has more saxes, but in a lower register, with yet more saxes on one of the CD's bonus tracks, the interminable Secret Friend.